 - A by-product obtained during the production of coal gas and coke from coal is known as the “coal tar”.

 - Coal tar is used in medicines for skin diseases as well as for the surfacing of roads and as a preservative for railway ties.

 15. Burning Fossil Fuels Effects – Combustion Of Fossil Fuels Effects

-- The burning of fossil fuels causing serious effects on the health of human beings and the environment.
+- The burning of fossil fuels causes serious effects on the health of human beings and the environment.

 - The externalities of fossil fuels include land degradation, air pollution, water pollution, and global warming.

 - Due to the burning of fossil fuels, huge amounts of sulfur, mercury, and other tiny particulates produces and emits into the air.

 - When natural gas burn, nitrogen oxides (NO?) produces and emits into the air and play a key role in smog formation.

 - The air pollution due to fossil fuels causes serious health problems in the public, particularly respiratory problems, causes premature death of the children, and increases the economic burden on society.

 - The mining of coal and the drilling of oil and natural gas seriously contaminate the underground and the lake or sea waters of the surrounding areas.

 - The outflow of highly acidic water from a coal mine is called the acid mine drainage or acid rock drainage that also contains heavy metals like copper, lead, and arsenic.

 - Such acidic water alters the PH of the neighboring streams and lakes to the same level as the vinegar.

 - The most dangerous effect of the burning of fossil fuels is its contribution to global warming.

 - The burning of fossil fuels produces greenhouse gases, which trap heat and do not allow it to go back.

 - Methane, the component of natural gas, emits from the transportation pipelines and the drilling wells.